Porr

-Porr AG (referred to by the company as PORR AG) is a construction group listed on the Vienna Stock Exchange with its headquarters in Vienna.
-It is one of the largest Austrian construction companies and is active nationally and internationally in all sectors of the construction industry: from civil engineering including traffic route construction, tunnelling and special civil engineering, to building construction, environmental engineering and facility management.
+PORR AG (stylised by the company as PORR AG) is an Austrian construction group headquartered in Vienna.
+Listed on the Vienna Stock Exchange, it is among the largest construction companies in Austria and operates internationally across major segments of the construction industry, including civil engineering, tunnelling, building construction, environmental engineering, and facility management.

-Today's parent company, PORR AG, was founded in 1869 under the name Allgemeine Österreichische Baugesellschaft as a public limited company, making PORR the oldest listed company in Austria.
-The name PORR goes back to the construction engineer Arthur Porr, co-founder of the A. Porr Betonbau company, which merged with the company in 1927.
+The company traces its origins to 1869, when it was founded as Allgemeine Österreichische Baugesellschaft, making it the oldest company still listed on the Vienna Stock Exchange.
+The name PORR derives from construction engineer Arthur Porr, co-founder of A. Porr Betonbau, which merged with the company in 1927.